InboxPolicy vs Emailable

 Can I try InboxPolicy for free before committing?

 There's no free tier.
 The $0.01 per-call x402 price is the trial, a deliberate design choice because free tiers tend to attract list-cleaning abuse.
-Three things are always free regardless: 72-hour cache re-verification, malformed-email rejection before SMTP, and idempotent retries on the same key.
+Two result types can cost 0 credits: 72-hour cache re-verification and malformed-email rejection before SMTP.

 What does InboxPolicy return instead of a status field?

-One of five actions: send, send_with_caution, review, retry_later, or avoid, along with a confidence score and the underlying SMTP evidence.
-Unknown or catch-all addresses map to review rather than being guessed as safe, since roughly 30-40% of B2B addresses sit on catch-all domains.
+One of five actions: send, send_with_caution, review, retry_later, or avoid, along with a confidence score and the normalized signals.
+Unknown addresses map to review.
+Catch-all addresses map to review by default or send_with_caution under aggressive strictness, rather than being silently marked safe, since roughly 30-40% of B2B addresses sit on catch-all domains.

 When should I use Emailable instead of InboxPolicy?